pcorey/pcorey.github.io/_posts/2015-11-16-sorting-by-ownership-with-mongodb.markdown

 layout: post
 title:  "Sorting By Ownership With MongoDB"
 titleParts: ["Sorting By Ownership With", "MongoDB"]
-description: "This post explores the problem of crafting a difficult query in MongoDB.
+excerpt: "This post explores the problem of crafting a difficult query in MongoDB.
 Use your tools; don't let your tools use you."
 author: "Pete Corey"
 date:   2015-11-16
 tags: ["Javascript", "MongoDB"]